miracle2k/xappy/libs/secore/docs/introduction.rst

 of ``ProcessedDocument``, but has the additional property of `rank`::

   >>> for result in results:
-  ...     print result.rank, result.unique_id, result.data['category']
+  ...     print result.rank, result.id, result.data['category']
   0 0 ['Test documents']
   1 Bible1 ['Bible']